Robert was elected Albemarle Commonwealth’s Attorney in November, 2015.

 After graduating from law school in 1999, Robert served as Counsel, then Chief Legislative Counsel and Parliamentarian to the United States House of Representatives Committee on the Judiciary.
 In this capacity, he served as Counsel to the Committee on a broad range of issues, including the Homeland Security Act of 2002, the Innocence Protection Act of 2004, the Combat Methamphetamine Epidemic Act of 2005, the Adam Walsh Child Protection and Safety Act of 2006, and other major criminal justice reforms.

-Robert most recently assisted the University of Virginia Health System on a range of government relations and policy matters.
+Before being elected Commonwealth’s Attorney, Robert assisted the University of Virginia Health System on a range of government relations and policy matters.

 A first generation American, Robert is a Phi Beta Kappa graduate of Ohio Wesleyan University and the University of Illinois College of Law.
-He is married to Dr. Margaret Clarke Tracci, Assistant Professor, Division of Vascular and Endovascular Surgery, at the University of Virginia School of Medicine.
+He is married to Dr. Margaret Clarke Tracci, Associate Professor, Division of Vascular and Endovascular Surgery, at the University of Virginia School of Medicine.
 Margaret is a graduate of Stanford University and the University of Illinois Schools of Medicine and Law.
-They are proud parents of a five year-old.